 Sure, a winery tour and and tasting with kids in tow may not sound like the most family-friendly event, but we’re here to tell you that’s not the case!
 In fact, many wineries near NYC cater to families, with events, activities, entertainment and more.
 From nearby vineyards on Long Island to award-winning wineries upstate, we’ve rounded up the best kid-friendly wineries near NYC for you and the family to head to this fall.
+(And if you’re more of a cider or brewery type of family, we found those, too.)
 Cheers!
+Need more ideas for fall outdoor fun?
+Click here!

 Pindar Vineyards Tasting Room & Winery